 Public Spaces on Campus

 The university is determining the maximum capacity in academic classrooms, meeting rooms, lounges, dining venues, Beeghly Library, Slocum Hall Reading Room, and other public spaces that will allow for 6 feet of distance between occupants.
 Classroom assignments will be made in accordance with this guideline.
 Course enrollments and schedules will be adjusted, if necessary, to ensure adherence to the guideline.

 Floor markers indicating 6 feet of distance will be placed in locations where individuals stand in line for service or access.
 Where appropriate, doorways will be marked as entrance or exit only to encourage one-way foot traffic.
 Individuals will be encouraged to meet virtually rather than in person for both group and one-on-one meetings whenever possible.
 Individuals also will be encouraged to use their own pens or pencils at service counters.

 OWU also will be placing a large canopy on the lawn outside the Hamilton-Williams Campus Center for additional dining seating.
 When not in use for dining seating, this space can serve as a meeting space for classes or clubs.

 All public spaces and restrooms will be cleaned and disinfected frequently and regularly.

-The university has prohibited university-sponsored international travel for all faculty, staff, and students for the fall 2020 semester.
+The university has prohibited university-sponsored international travel for all faculty, staff, and students.
 Domestic travel should occur only when necessary.
 All members of the community are encouraged to carefully monitor available public health information to determine the level of risk of contracting coronavirus during travels.